 23 and Me found themselves in trouble recently because they promised to give clients powerful insight into their genetic history.
-The great popularity of this test, and others like them, suggests how very desperate many Americans are to uncover their ancestral past.
+The great popularity of this test, and others like it, suggests how very desperate many Americans are to uncover their ancestral past.
 More important, we want to know how that past might wreak havoc with our present.
-Knowing we’ve inherited a gene, a predisposition, we want to feel empowered to take action.
-We may not be able to erase the past, but we can take away its power.
-We can prevent it from dominating our current lives.
+After learning we’ve inherited a gene, even a predisposition, we want to feel empowered to take action.
+We may not be able to erase the past, but we want to take away its power.
+We can, we tell ourselves, prevent it from dominating our current lives.

 Except–according to the FDA and this season’s American Horror Story–we can’t.

 Any good tale of terror features the past making a mess in the present.
 Ghosts, zombies, vampires–they’re all different manifestations of the dead refusing to go away.
 And if there’s one emerging theme in this wild, gleefully chaotic season of American Horror Story, it’s that the dead refuse to stay dead at all.
 This past week’s episode, ‘The Dead,’ featured two hot love scenes—one a ménage a trois—in which only two out of the five participants hadn’t already died at least once.
 To paraphrase Faulkner, the past is never dead.
 It’s walking down the street, rising from the grave, inhabiting modern houses and seducing the living.